bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 ## Configuring the data source

-A data source defines where the our data comes from.
+A data source defines where our data comes from.
 This will be the SQL Server database created before.

-1. Using the _Report Data_ pane click _New_ > _Data Source_.
-The name shall be "AdventureWorks2014".
+1. Using the _Report Data_ pane, click _New_ > _Data Source_.
+The name shall be "AdventureWorks2014."

     ![Add datasource](../images/reportingservices/rs-add-datasource.png)